SWEG-2014-EC-Batch/Professional-skills/Explore-online-resources.md

-# How to look for answers, aka why Google is the best friend of web developers
+# How to look for answers Online, Why Google is the best Choice

 ## Learning objectives